Edith1715/Trinity-De-novo-Transcriptome-Assembly-/Trinity-De-novo-Transcriptome-Assembly-Workshop.md

 ## De novo assembly of reads using Trinity

-To generate a reference assembly that we can later use for analyzing differential expression, first combine the read data sets for the different conditions together into a single target for Trinity assembly.
-Combine the left reads and the right reads  of the paired ends separately like so:
+To generate a reference assembly that we can later use for analyzing differential expression, we'll combine the read data sets for the different conditions together into a single target for Trinity assembly.
+We do this by providing Trinity with a list of all the left and right fastq files to the --left and --right parameters as comma-delimited like so:

-% cat Sp_ds.left.fq Sp_hs.left.fq Sp_log.left.fq Sp_plat.left.fq > ALL.LEFT.fq
+       %    Trinity --seqType fq --SS_lib_type RF  \

-% cat Sp_ds.right.fq Sp_hs.right.fq Sp_log.right.fq  Sp_plat.right.fq > ALL.RIGHT.fq
+                    --left RNASEQ_data/Sp_log.left.fq.gz,RNASEQ_data/Sp_hs.left.fq.gz,RNASEQ_data/Sp_ds.left.fq.gz,RNASEQ_data/Sp_plat.left.fq.gz \

-Now run Trinity:
+                    --right RNASEQ_data/Sp_log.right.fq.gz,RNASEQ_data/Sp_hs.right.fq.gz,RNASEQ_data/Sp_ds.right.fq.gz,RNASEQ_data/Sp_plat.right.fq.gz \

-% $TRINITY_HOME/Trinity --seqType fq --SS_lib_type RF --left ALL.LEFT.fq --right ALL.RIGHT.fq --CPU 4 --JM 1G
+                    --CPU 2 --max_memory 1G

 Running Trinity on this data set may take 10 to 15 minutes.
 You’ll see it progress through the various stages, starting with Jellyfish to generate the k-mer catalog, then followed by Inchworm, Chrysalis, and finally Butterfly.
+Running a typical Trinity job requires ~1 hour and ~1G RAM per ~1 million PE reads.
+You'd normally run it on a high-memory machine and let it churn for hours or days.

 The assembled transcripts will be found at ‘trinity_out_dir/Trinity.fasta’.